 - It works with Mac’s.
 Intuit no longer makes Desktop for Mac’s.

 - Apps, Apps, and more Apps.
 Intuit purposely made QBO to be very simple, whereas Desktop is quite robust and can handle virtually all of your accounting needs.
 When you need additional functionality from QBO, the solution is usually to purchase a 3rd Party App.
-As of this writing, there are close to 500 Intuit endorsed 3rd Party Apps you can purchase for QBO.
-Some of them are very helpful, others not so much, but the list is growing.
-By the year 2020, there could be thousands of apps available for QBO.
-However, most of them must be purchased.
+As of this writing, there are around 500 3rd Party Apps you can purchase for QBO.

 Why Use Robert E. Clark, LLC for QuickBooks Consulting?